 ANGELINA

-This popular Belle Epoque institution is most popular with sweet-toothed tourists - especially to taste Angelina's famous "l'Africain" hot chocolate, one of the richest in Paris and a meal in itself.
-Angelina opened its doors in rue de Rivoli in 1903 and since then has been a favourite address with Parisian fashion celebrities.
-Just imagine being seated at the same marble table as Coco Chanel.
+This historic Belle Epoque address is so popular with tourists so expect queues (although less on Tuesdays when le Louvre is closed).
+Here mainly for Angelina's famous "l'Africain", one of the best hot chocolates in Paris, it's one of the richest in Paris and a meal in itself.
+Angelina opened in rue de Rivoli in 1903, a favourite address with Parisian fashion celebrities such as Coco Chanel.

 Angelina Tea Room, 226 rue de Rivoli, Paris 1